-The Code defines prescribed burning as the "controlled application by the owner of croplands, rangelands, or forestlands of fire to naturally occurring vegetative fuel under specified environmental conditions and following appropriate precautionary measures, which causes the fire to be confined to a predetermined area and accomplish land management objectives." § 16-2(8).
-Prescribed burning is lawful on croplands, rangelands, grasslands, forestlands, and other wild lands for the purposes of: "(1) Managing and manipulating plant species present whether grass, weeds, brush, or trees; (2) Destroying detrimental or unwanted plants, plant parts, shrubs or trees on the [land]; and (3) Cedar tree eradication." § 16-24.1(A).
+The Code defines prescribed burning as the "controlled application of fire by the owner or designated agent of croplands, rangelands, or forestlands to naturally occurring vegetative fuel under specified environmental conditions and following appropriate precautionary measures intended to keep the fire confined to a predetermined area and accomplish land management objectives." § 16-2(11).
+Prescribed burning is lawful on croplands, rangelands, grasslands, forestlands, and other wild lands for purposes of: "(1) Managing and manipulating plant species present whether grass, weeds, brush, or trees; (2) Destroying detrimental or unwanted plants, plant parts, shrubs or trees on the [land]; and (3) Cedar tree eradication." § 16-24.1(A).